 (2) An applicant who held residence permits for study needs to provide the following documents:

 - At least one school documents, such as a graduation certificate for a degree program or course completion certificate for a non-degree program.

 - School letter confirming no criminal conviction

 We are specialized in obtaining China police certificates or preparing statements explaining why a certificate is unobtainable.
-If you do not have any of the required documents, we may still be able to help you obtain a police certificate in Shanghai.
+If you do not have some of the required documents, we may still be able to help you obtain a police certificate in Shanghai.
 To get started, please click the below button to fill in a quote request form.